lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

 -------
 Lubuntu ships with version 0.14.1 of appearance.

-How to launch
+How to Launch
 -------------
-To launch appearance in the menu :menuselection:`Preferences --> LXQt settings --> Appearance`.
+To launch Appearance in the menu :menuselection:`Preferences --> LXQt settings --> Appearance`.
 Another way is to press the Appearance button from LXQt configuration center or run

 .. code::